facebook/infer/_docs/01-linters.md

 <a name="info_message">**AST info in messages**</a>

 When you write the message of your rule, you may want to specify which particular ast items were involved in the issue, such as a type or a variable name.
 We have a mechanism for that, we specified a few placeholders that can be used in rules with the syntax `%placeholder%` and it will be substituted by the correct ast info.
-At the moment we have `%type%`, `%child_type%` and `%name%` that print the type of the node, the type of a the node's child, and a string representation of the node, respectively.
+At the moment we have `%type%`, `%child_type%` and `%name%` that print the type of the node, the type of the node's child, and a string representation of the node, respectively.
 As with predicates, we can add more as needed.

 <a name="testing">**Testing your rule**</a>